DamjanGjurovski/Scaling-out-Schema-Free-Stream-Joins/README.md

     }
 ```

-A link to the pdf is available on the personal websites of the authors ([1](https://dbis.informatik.uni-kl.de/index.php/en/people/damjan-gjurovski), [2](https://dbis.informatik.uni-kl.de/index.php/en/people/michel)).
+A link to the pdf is available on the author's [website](https://dbis.informatik.uni-kl.de/index.php/en/people/damjan-gjurovski).

 Dataset
 ------